Ismael-Gabri/Callisto/README.md

 The project is still under development, and the next updates will focus on the following tasks:

-- [x] Tarefa 1 - JWT authentication and authorization
+- [x] Task 1 - JWT authentication and authorization;
-- [x] Tarefa 2 - Standardization of endpoint responses
+- [x] Task 2 - Standardization of endpoint responses;
-- [x] Tarefa 3 - Password encryption in the database using HChm256
+- [x] Task 3 - Password encryption in the database using HChm256;
-- [ ] Tarefa 4 - Add images to tickets using base64
+- [x] Task 4 - Link with front-end project;
-- [ ] Tarefa 5 - Add comments to tickets
+- [ ] Task 5 - Add comments to tickets;

 ## 📝 Licença